Br111t/DataScienceCapstoneTwo/Notebooks/README.md

 2. Data Wrangling: Removing inconsistent datatypes, misspelled attributes, duplicate values and adding missing data
 3. Exploratory data analysis: Data visualization and Communication
 4. Preprocessing and training: data transformation, defines and refines the selection of feature variables that will be used in the model development
-5. Data Modeling: used to identify the model that best fits the business requirement (ARIMA, SARIMAX).
+5. Data Modeling: used to identify the model that best fits the business requirement (ARIMA).